 Dogs with chronic diarrhea can benefit from fibers because they alter the bacterial population in their small intestines.
 Dogs must consume a moderately fermentable fiber source in order to benefit from fiber.
 The best fibers to promote a healthy gut are moderately fermentable fibers, like beet pulp.
 It can avoid the undesirable side effects of highly fermentable fibers, like excess mucus, and flatulence.
 Other moderately fermentable fibers include brans like rice, corn, and wheat) and wheat middlings.
-Fibre-rich foods are not good for growing puppies or dogs who need a lot of energy.
+Fiber-rich foods are not good for growing puppies or dogs who need a lot of energy.

 Vitamins are required for normal metabolism in dogs in small quantities.
 As vitamins cannot be synthesized in the body, they must be obtained through the diet.
 Only supplement vitamins if prescribed by a vet.
 Over supplementation causes excess vitamin poisoning.
-For example, too much vitamin A will cause pain in the dog’s bones and joints, making bones brittle and cause dry skin.
-Excess vitamin D may do the opposite, cause too dense bones, kidney failure, and calcification of soft tissue.
+For example, too much vitamin A will cause pain in the dog’s bones and joints, making bones brittle and causing dry skin.
+Excess vitamin D may do the opposite, causing too dense bones, kidney failure, and calcification of soft tissue.

 Minerals are essential nutrients that a dog’s body cannot synthesize.
 Their diets must provide minerals.
 In addition to being structural components of bones and teeth, minerals are important for maintaining fluid balance and for their involvement in many metabolic reactions.

 Which dog breed can eat which people food?